kbelkna/Project3/entertainment.md

 ![](entertainment_files/figure-gfm/keywordplot-1.png)<!-- -->

+#### Scatter Plots by Content Metrics

-Finally, the scatter plots below show the different types of the variables related to the Content metrics and graphs the relationship with the response variable `shares`.
+The scatter plots below show the different types of the variables related to the Content metrics and graphs the relationship with the response variable `shares`.
 The function `ggplot()` is used to create the plot frame and `geom_point()`, `geom_smooth`, and `facert_wrap()` function are used to plot the scatter points, the smooth GAM (Generalized Additive Models) lines, and split the data by content type, respectively.
 It is possible to see the behavior of the response variable in relation to each of the 4 content metric types.

 ``` r